opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    .. warning::

       The error weight vector must have all components positive.
-It is the user's responsiblity to perform this test and return -1 if it is not satisfied.
+It is the user's responsibility to perform this test and return -1 if it is not satisfied.

 .. _CVODES.Usage.SIM.user_supplied.rootFn: